Cerezo Fung a Wing

-Cerezo Fung a Wing (born 24 September 1983 in Paramaribo, Suriname) is a Dutch football defender who last played for Dutch Eerste Klasse outfit Ajax Zaterdag.
+Cerezo Fung a Wing (born 24 September 1983 in Paramaribo, Suriname) is a Dutch retired football defender, who is Head of the Academy at amateur side Rijsoord.

 His ancestors came from China and moved to Suriname.
-"Fung A Wing" is his ancestor's full name and in fact, in accordance with the habits of the Chinese people, his real last name is Fung(馮).
+"Fung A Wing" is his ancestor's full name and in fact, in accordance with the habits of the Chinese people, his real last name is Fung (馮).

 Club career

 He made his professional league debut for Volendam in a 5–1 victory over Helmond Sport on 19 October 2001.
 He played for Volendam for four seasons, making a total of 83 league appearances.
 Fung a Wing then joined RKC Waalwijk initially on loan in 2005.
 He made the move permanent in the summer of 2005 and remained with the club until signing for De Graafschap in 2007.
-He was contracted with De Graafschap until 2010 and joined IJsselmeervogels thereafter.
+He was contracted with De Graafschap until 2010 and joined amateur side IJsselmeervogels thereafter.

+After leaving IJsselmeervogels, he played for Ajax Amateurs, NOC Kralingen, Alliance and Slikkerveer, where he was Head of the Academy until his resignation in 2023.

+International career

+Fung a Wing was capped once by the Netherlands national under-19 football team.